CycloneDX/bom-examples/README.md

 # CycloneDX BOM Examples
+CycloneDX was designed from the ground-up to be a Bill of Materials (BOM) format, capable of capturing complex inventory information for a wide range of cybersecurity and software supply chain use cases.

 This repository contains example CycloneDX Bill of Materials (BOM) created from various open source projects.

-This repo is divided into different BOM types including:
+Examples are categorized by different BOM types including:

 | BOM Type           | Description                             |
 | ------------------ | --------------------------------------- |